aziontech/azion-console-kit/README.md

 - Multi-tenancy: build your Azion Console by consuming endpoints from the [Azion Public API](https://api.azion.com/).
 - Customizable UI: configure theme tokens or generate them automatically via the Builder, giving the UI the look and feel you need.
-- Simple Structure: layered separation of blocks, components, and services for easy route building.
+- Simple structure: layered separation of blocks, components, and services for easy route building.

 ## Contributions 🤝